Symbolic construction of the chemical Jacobian of quasi-steady state (QSS) chemistries for Exascale computing platforms: Introduction

-The evaluation of analytic chemical Jacobians has received significant recent attention~\cite{safta2011tchem,niemeyer2017pyjac,perini2012analytical,bisetti2012integration}, and the need to make its construction efficient has been recognized as computationally beneficial~\cite{niemeyer2017pyjac,dijkmans2014gpu}.
+The evaluation of analytic chemical Jacobians has received significant recent attention~\cite{safta2011tchem,niemeyer2017pyjac,perini2012analytical,bisetti2012integration}, and efforts geared towards the way it is assembled have been recognized as beneficial from a computational standpoint~\cite{niemeyer2017pyjac,dijkmans2014gpu}.
 However, fewer efforts have been dedicated to adapting analytic Jacobian construction methods to QSSA-reduced chemistries.
-Recently Sharma~\cite{sharma2022acceleration} discussed the construction of analytical Jacobian of QSSA-reduced chemistry and how to approximate it, but did not explain how to encode the dependence of QSSA species on non-QSSA species, which is a significant hurdle we address here.
+Recently, Sharma~\cite{sharma2022acceleration} discussed the construction of analytical Jacobian of QSSA-reduced chemistry and how to approximate it, but did not explain how to encode the dependence of QSSA species on non-QSSA species, which is a significant hurdle we address here.
 To the authors' knowledge, there are also no currently available analytic chemical Jacobian construction tools for QSSA-reduced chemistry models.

-Recent work in the design of exascale-ready codes \cite{Esclapez2023,henrydefrahan2022} has also highlighted that software maintainability was crucial for long-term sustainability.
+Recent work in the design of exascale-ready codes \cite{Esclapez2023,henrydefrahan2022} has also highlighted that software maintainability is crucial for long-term sustainability.
 Therefore, the software implementing the analytical Jacobian of QSS-reduced chemistry models should induce minimal additional complexity in the reacting flow solvers that use them.
 The novel contributions of this work are as follows: \begin{enumerate} \item A framework for the generation of the analytical chemical Jacobian of QSS-reduced mechanisms is developed.
-This capability is openly available at \hyperlink{https://github.com/AMReX-Combustion/PelePhysics}{https://github.com/AMReX-Combustion/PelePhysics}.
+This capability is openly available \revone{in PelePhysics \cite{HenrydeFrahan2024,doecode_5574}}.
 Jacobians of the chemical models are assembled via a symbolic method that significantly simplifies the logic involved in the resulting C++ implementation. \item In general, evaluating a chemical Jacobian is computationally intensive and requires large amounts of memory.
 The problem is shown to be even worse when a symbolic method is used.
 Strategies to mitigate memory and computing time are proposed and shown to perform well and only mildly affect the overall computational cost associated with generating the evaluation routines. \end{enumerate}